By Minnesota Indecent Exposure Attorney Thomas Gallagher

 Prosecutors rarely use City Ordinances to charge crimes.
 But sometimes they use them to charge either an amorous couple, or someone police suspect of prostitution.

 Though, as an example, Minneapolis Ordinance 227.180 makes it a misdemeanor.
-Charged with public urination?
-Time for a strong defense.
+Facing public urination charges?
+Then it’s time for a strong defense.
 Call Indecent Exposure Attorney Thomas Gallagher.

+Nudity alone is not indecent.
 With consent of others there is no crime of exposure.
 Are people showing at the gym criminals?

 Constitutional law may provide defenses to enforcement of such laws at nude beaches.

 Most nude beaches either have warnings posted or are in remote areas.
-They are difficult to find unless looking.
+So they are difficult to find unless actively looking.
 This makes indecent exposure claims weak.
+Consent is a defense.

 Nude beaches involve First Amendment issues as well as privacy rights and jury nullification potential.
 Nude beach charge?
 Call Indecent Exposure Attorney Thomas Gallagher.

 Laws criminalizing the exposure of female breasts violate the Constitution’s guarantee of equal protection under the laws.
 After all, males expose their breasts and nipples without fear of persecution.